Peter Tobin: Jessie Earl investigation

 The murder of 22-year-old Jessie Earl in 1980 was also reinvestigated by Operation Anagram.
-Earl had also disappeared from Eastbourne, and her skeletonised body was found in 1989 concealed in dense shrubland on Beachy Head, a place she would often take walks and the same place Louise Kay had vanished from in 1988.
-Her own bra had been tied around her hands to restrain her.
-As with Kay, Tobin was living in the area at the time of her murder, and was possibly working as a handyman at Holy Trinity Church in Eastbourne at the time she disappeared.
+Earl had also disappeared from Eastbourne, and her skeleton was found in 1989 concealed in dense shrubland on Beachy Head, a place she would often take walks and the same place from which Kay had vanished in 1988.
+Earl's bra had been tied around her hands to restrain her.
+As with Kay, Tobin lived in the area and possibly worked as a handyman at Eastbourne's Holy Trinity Church at the time she disappeared.

-Earl was known to have been nervous about a man she had met while previously out walking, and had reportedly described meeting a middle-aged Scottish man near the same spot her body was found.
-Shortly after the discovery of Earl's body became public knowledge in 1989, Tobin hurriedly moved with his wife and child a great distance to Bathgate, Scotland, without prior informing his wife of these plans, which suggested he had an underlying reason to suddenly leave the area.
-This was notably similar to how Tobin had suddenly moved a great distance from Bathgate to Margate in 1991, shortly after he had murdered 15-year-old Vicky Hamilton in Bathgate, which showed how Tobin had a habit of moving across the country to avoid being detected for crimes he had committed.
-This was further suggested to be the case in Earl's murder as Tobin was found to have checked into a hospital in Glasgow a few days after she was killed, which again fitted his habit of moving as far away as possible after committing a murder.
+Earl was known to have been nervous about a man she had met while previously out walking, and had described meeting a middle-aged Scottish man near the same spot where her body was found.
+Shortly after the discovery of Earl's body became public knowledge in 1989, Tobin abruptly moved to Bathgate with his wife and child, suggesting he had an underlying reason to suddenly leave the area.
+This was similar to how Tobin had suddenly moved to Margate in 1991, shortly after he had murdered Vicky Hamilton in Bathgate.
+This was further suggested to be the case in Earl's murder, as Tobin was found to have checked into a hospital in Glasgow a few days after she was killed, again fitting his habit of moving as far away as possible after committing a murder.

-In 2012, criminologist David Wilson produced a documentary as part of his Killers Behind Bars: The Untold Story series, in which he made his case to support the theory that Earl was a likely victim of Tobin.
-In Mark Williams-Thomas's 2018 documentary on Louise Kay, he also supported the theory that Tobin could be responsible for Earl's death after linking her case to Kay's disappearance.
+In 2012, criminologist David Wilson produced a documentary as part of his Killers Behind Bars: The Untold Story series, in which he made the case that Earl was a likely victim of Tobin.
+In Williams-Thomas's 2018 documentary on Louise Kay, he also supported the theory that Tobin could be responsible for Earl's death after linking her case to Kay's disappearance.